chfoo/callfunc/README.md

 ### callfunc.hdll (HashLink)

 You will need CMake.

-Run `cmake CMakeLists.txt -DCMAKE_BUILD_TYPE=Release` to generate build files.
+The following commands assumes a Bash shell.

+1. Create a build directory and change to it. `mkdir -p out/ && cd out/`
+2. Run cmake to generate build files using a release config and specifying the include and linker paths to libffi. `cmake .. -DCMAKE_BUILD_TYPE=Release -DLIBFFI_INCLUDE_PATH:PATH=/usr/local/include/ -DLIBFFI_LIB_PATH:PATH=/usr/local/lib/`

 On Linux and MacOS, this will be a makefile which you can run `make`.
 On Windows, this will generate a Visual Studio project file or nmake config by default.
 Consult documentation on CMake generators for other configs such as Mingw-w64.

-The generated library will be in `out/lib/callfunc/`.
+The generated library will be in `out/out/callfunc/`.

 ### CPP target

 The Callfunc binding library is statically built by hxcpp.

-By default, the hxcpp build config (hxcpp_build.hxml) is configured to include libffi files only for a testing setup.
-You may need edit your `~/.hxcpp_config.xml` or `%HOMEPATH%/.hxcpp_config.xml` file to specify include and linking flags for libffi.
+By default, the hxcpp build config (hxcpp_build.hxml) is configured to include libffi files only for a unit testing setup.
+You may need edit your `~/.hxcpp_config.xml` or `%HOMEPATH%/.hxcpp_config.xml` file to specify include and linking flags for libffi if your compiler cannot find the correct libffi.

 For example:

 * To add the header include path `-I` flag, add `<flag value="-I/usr/local/include"/>` to the `<compiler>` section.
 * To add the dynamic library link path `-L` flag, add `<flag value="-L/usr/local/lib"/>` to the `<linker>` section.

+Adjust the paths or create new sections for your platform/compiler as needed.

 ## Contributing